Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

 Jacob Stallings At The Plate

-- In 44.1% of his 68 games this season, Stallings has picked up at least one hit.
-He's also had five multi-hit games.
+- In 69 games played this year, he has gone deep in just two of them.

-- In 68 games played this year, he has hit a homer in only two of them.
+- In 14.5% of his games this season, Stallings has driven in at least one run.
+In three of those games (4.3%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.